 They say a picture paints a thousand words.
 Or, to put it another way, a single image can express a thought much better than a heap of text.

-Email personalization with imagery allows marketers to build an emotional connection with their customers, driving them to take action and potentially influencing their buying decisions.
+Personalizing the imagery in your emails allows you to build an emotional connection with your customers, driving them to take action and potentially influencing their buying decisions.

 One of the other advantages of pictures is their flexibility.